nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add an offer.
-2. realTime adds the offer.
+2. RealTime adds the offer.

     Use case ends.

 **Extensions**

 * 1a.
 User enters invalid input
-  * 1a1. realTime shows an error message.
+  * 1a1.
+RealTime shows an error message.
     Use case resumes at Step 1.

 *{More to be added}*